markr-ao/blog/data/blog/avoid-primitive-obsession-csharp-10.md

 ## Solution

-Using `record struct`s, we can replace some or all of these primitive types with specific types (for the sake of brevity, I have simplified the constructor to 2 parameters):
+Using `record struct`s, we can replace some or all of these primitive types with specific types known as [ValueObjects](https://www.martinfowler.com/bliki/ValueObject.html) (for the sake of brevity, I have simplified the constructor to 2 parameters):

 ```csharp
 // CheckoutEvent.cs